 The first thing to know before tackling Inferno 26, the canto of Ulysses, is that Dante did not read Greek and never read the Iliad or the Odyssey.
 Homer’s works were not available in the West until later humanists recovered the knowledge of ancient Greek and the texts of Greek antiquity.
 Dante’s Ulysses is entirely mediated through Latin texts, in particular through Book 2 of Vergil’s Aeneid and through Cicero’s De Finibus.

+Both negative and positive versions of Ulysses reached the Middle Ages from classical antiquity.
 The negative Ulysses is portrayed in Book 2 of Vergil’s Aeneid, where he is labeled “dirus” (dreadful [Aen.
 2.261]) and “scelerum inventor” (deviser of crimes [Aen.
 2.164]).
-Vergil’s portrayal came to dominate the Latin and later the medieval tradition, producing the conventional stereotype of a treacherous and sacrilegious warrior that leads directly to Dante’s fraudulent counselor, who is punished in one flame with his comrade-in-arms Diomedes, since “insieme / a la vendetta vanno come a l’ira” (together they go to punishment as they went to anger [Inf.
+Vergil’s portrayal came to dominate the Latin tradition and later the medieval tradition, producing the stereotype of a treacherous and sacrilegious warrior that leads directly to Dante’s fraudulent counselor, who is punished in one flame with his comrade-in-arms Diomedes, since “insieme / a la vendetta vanno come a l’ira” (together they go to punishment as they went to anger [Inf.
 26.56-57]).

 * * *

-The critical reception of Inferno 26 reflects the complicated Ulysses of the tradition that Dante inherited from antiquity.
+The critical reception of Inferno 26 reflects the bifurcated Ulysses of the tradition that Dante inherited from antiquity.

 Discussion of Ulysses’ suitability for the eighth bolgia is further complicated by Dante’s avoidance of this pit’s label until the end of the next canto.
 Only at the end of Inferno 27 does a devil, cited in Guido da Montefeltro’s account of the dramatic altercation that occurred at his death, clarify that Guido is located in the eighth bolgia “perché diede ’l consiglio frodolente” (because the counsel that he gave was fraudulent [Inf.
 27.116]).

-Within the Ulysses debate, the more negative critical camp can be subdivided into those who see the folle volo itself as the chief of Ulysses’ sins and those who concentrate instead on the sin of fraudulent counsel as described by Guido da Montefeltro.
+Within the Ulysses debate, the more negative critical camp can be subdivided into those who see the folle volo itself as the chief of Ulysses’ sins and those who concentrate instead on the sin of fraudulent counsel.
 Those in the latter group focus on Ulysses’ rhetorical deceitfulness as manifested in his “orazion picciola” (Inf.
 26.122), the “little speech” with which he persuades his men to follow him.
 (This group includes Padoan and Dolfi.)

-Most influential in the first category has been the position of Nardi, who argues that Dante’s Ulysses is a new Adam, a new Lucifer, and that his sin is precisely Adam’s, namely, “il trapassar del segno” (the going beyond the mark) of which Adam speaks in Paradiso 26.117.
+Most influential in the first category has been the position of Nardi, who argues that Dante’s Ulysses is a new Adam, a new Lucifer, and that his sin is precisely Adam’s: trespass, the “trapassar del segno” (going beyond the limit) of which Adam speaks in Paradiso 26.117.
 Ulysses is thus a transgressor, whose pride incites him to seek a knowledge that is beyond the limits set for man by God, in the same way that Adam’s pride drove him to a similar transgression, also in pursuit of a knowledge that would make him Godlike.

 We can consider the positions of Dante scholars within the Ulysses querelle along a continuum with extreme positions at either end.
-At one extreme are those critics, like Fubini, who maintain that Dante feels only admiration for Ulysses’ voyage and that it has nothing whatever to do with his damnation.
-At the other are those critics, like Cassell, who deny Ulysses any special importance, telling us that the poet feels nothing but scorn for his creature and that to see anything else at work in the canto is to read it through anachronistic romantic eyes.
+At one extreme are those critics, like Fubini, who maintain that Dante feels only admiration for Ulysses’ voyage and that the folle volo has nothing whatever to do with the hero’s damnation.
+At the other extreme are those critics, like Cassell, who deny Ulysses any special importance, telling us that the poet feels nothing but scorn for his creature and that to see anything else at work in the canto is to read it through anachronistic romantic eyes.

-For more on the critical responses to Ulysses, see The Undivine Comedy, where my goal is to achieve an integrated critical response, as Dante’s hero himself integrates the complex and polysemous Ulysses who came down through the centuries.
+For more on the critical responses to Ulysses, see The Undivine Comedy, where my goal is to achieve an integrated critical response, as Dante’s hero himself integrates the complex and polysemous mythic hero who came down through the centuries.

 Dante is most often a both/and writer, rather than an either/or writer.
-He gets the maximum out of every word he writes, because every word is susceptible to multiple meanings, not in the banal sense of allegory but in the living sense of language that goes in multiple directions, all psychologically true and real to life.
+So much of his language is susceptible to multiple meanings, not in the banal sense of allegory but in the living sense of language that goes in multiple directions, all psychologically true and real to life.
 In Inferno 26 Dante weaves together both the deceptive Ulysses of the Aeneid and the lover of knowledge praised by Cicero in the De Finibus.
 Dante’s brilliance is to capture both strands in a polysemous whole.

 * * *

-Dante’s placement of Ulysses among the sinners of fraud, and specifically among the fraudulent counselors, depends heavily on the anti-Greek pro-Trojan propaganda of imperial Rome: the sentiment Dante found in the Aeneid.
-Aeneas, Vergil’s choice as mythic founder of Rome, is a Trojan, and Vergil’s Ulysses reflects the tone of the second book of the Aeneid, in which Aeneas recounts the bitter fall of Troy.
-The fall of Troy occurred, after ten long years of war, not because of military superiority but because of the stratagem—the Ulyssean stratagem—of the Trojan horse.
+Dante’s placement of Ulysses among the sinners of fraud, and specifically among the fraudulent counselors, depends heavily on the anti-Greek and pro-Trojan propaganda of imperial Rome; this is the sentiment that Dante found in the Aeneid.
+Aeneas, mythic founder of Rome, is a Trojan, and Vergil’s Ulysses reflects the tone of the second book of the Aeneid, in which Aeneas recounts the bitter fall of Troy.
+After ten long years of war, Troy fell — not because of military superiority but because of Ulysses’ deceitful strategem: the Trojan horse.

-Dante’s Virgilio recites a list of Ulyssean “crimes” that are fully consonant with the “scelera” (crimes) of which Ulysses is the inventor in Aeneid 2 (“scelerum inventor” [deviser of crimes Aen.
+In Inferno 26 Virgilio recites a list of Ulyssean crimes that recall the “scelera” (crimes) narrated by Vergil in Aeneid Book 2, where he calls the Greek hero “scelerum inventor” (deviser of crimes [Aen.
 2.164]).
-He is guilty first and foremost of the Trojan horse: “l’agguato del caval che fé la porta / onde uscì de’ Romani il gentil seme” (the horse’s fraud that caused a breach— / the gate that let Rome’s noble seed escape [Inf.
+Ulysses is guilty first and foremost of the Trojan horse: “l’agguato del caval che fé la porta / onde uscì de’ Romani il gentil seme” (the horse’s fraud that caused a breach — / the gate that let Rome’s noble seed escape [Inf.
 26.59-60]).
-Ulysses is guilty also of the trick by which Achilles was lured to war and the theft of the Palladium:
+He is guilty also of the trick by which Achilles was lured to war and the theft of the Palladium:

 Piangevisi entro l’arte per che, morta, Deïdamìa ancor si duol d’Achille, e del Palladio pena vi si porta.
 (Inf.
 26.61-63)